External Federation: 7 Problems And How You Can Fix Them

 - New tools are launched so regularly that I would need to update a blog every week

-Tracing a reason for the sheer amount of team collaboration tools took me from email replacement to millennials recognizing the telephone is not the most productive way for them to communicate.
+Tracing a reason for the sheer amount of team collaboration tools took me from email replacement to managing millennials who recognize the telephone is not the most productive way for them to communicate.

 One real standout area is the combined launch of Slack and decommission of Skype for Business.